mossbanay/Psychology-3-4/Glossary.md

 - Particular facial expressions made towards one group but not another
 - Giggling or particular interest for one group
 - Any difference in behaviour made by the experimenter between a control and experimental group

+### Extinction

+Extinction is the gradual decrease in the strength of the CR that occurs when the UCS is no longer presented.

 ### Extraneous variables
 ##### See also confounding variables